azral1962/min-book/src/lib.typ

   }

   // Insert notes of a section at its end, before next heading.
-  // TODO: Try to find a less clumsy way to do it
+  // TODO: Try to find a less clunsy way to do it

   // Get index of all headings from body.children let new-body = body.children